John Crossman - 柯志元

 Flux Financial is currently working on two projects that each seek to bring the world of traditional securities and Cryptocurrencies closer together.

-The Bitcoin Bond will be issued to investors who are willing to lend their Bitcoin to Bitcoin Holding Inc. Bitcoin Holding Inc. will issue a bond denominated in Bitcoin with a maturity of around two years.
-The Bond will be serviced by Flux Registry, an SEC registered Transfer Agent.
-At the instruction of the bond holder, Flux Registry will deliver the bond through the Depository Trust & Clearing Corporation (DTCC) System to any of it's member brokerage firms for credit to the investor's account.
+Bitcoin Holdings Inc will issue Bitcoin denominated securities to investors through the regular SEC Prospectus process.
+The securities will be serviced by Flux Registry, an SEC registered Transfer Agent.
+At the instruction of the security holder, Flux Registry will deliver the security through the Depository Trust & Clearing Corporation (DTCC) System to any of it's member brokerage firms for credit to the investor's account.

-Flux will file an S-1 with the Securities and Exchange Commission (SEC) so that the Bonds can be held, traded and potentially margined at existing financial institutions using the same trading, settlement and custody mechanisms as other bonds.
+Flux will file an S-1 with the Securities and Exchange Commission (SEC) so that the Bitcoin denominated securities can be held, traded and potentially margined at existing financial institutions using the same trading, settlement and custody mechanisms as other registered security.

 We believe this method will yield a Bitcoin linked asset that will introduce a class of institutional investors who are unable to custody Bitcoin in the tradition fashion.